-Most people are animal lovers who have or had a beloved pet in their life.
+Most people are animal lovers who have or had a beloved pet.
 Seeing a therapy dog in a hospital unlocks pleasant memories of times with best friends in addition to the pure joy of spending time with an adorable, friendly, well-mannered therapy dog.